DSLD in Horses - Degenerative Suspensory Ligament Desmitis

 - Is he laying down more than he is standing?

 As devastating as this disease is, there is hope.
-Research is ongoing into better and earlier methods of diagnosing DSLD, further understanding the disease process itself which may lead to a treatment, and most importantly, discovering a genetic marker so that horses carrying the gene (if, in fact, it is an inherited trait) can be identified before breeding.
+Research is ongoing into better and earlier methods of diagnosing DSLD, further understanding the disease process itself which may lead to a treatment.
 As it currently stands, experts recommend that affected horses not be bred in case the trait can be passed on to offspring.
 Right now, prevention is the best medicine.